amcginlay/concourse-getting-started/gcp/README.md

 ### Navigate To Concourse And Download `fly`

-Navigate to the Concourse web UI at CC_EXTERNAL_URL and download the `fly` CLI utils for the OS of your local machine.
+Navigate to the Concourse web UI and download the `fly` CLI utils for the OS of your local machine.

 From your local machine, log-in via the `fly` CLI:
 ```